Spacial/awesome-csirt/README.md

 - [ManagedPasswordFilter](https://github.com/raandree/ManagedPasswordFilter): Windows Password Filter that uses managed code internally
 - [DeviceGuardBypasses](https://github.com/tyranid/DeviceGuardBypasses): A repository of some of my Windows 10 Device Guard Bypasses
 - [rifiuti2](https://github.com/abelcheung/rifiuti2): Windows Recycle Bin analyser
+- [Control Flow Guard Teleportation](https://86hh.github.io/cfg2.html): The idea that I tried in 2018 was to use Control Flow Guard (CFG) to regenerate my code in a special memory region.
+CFG is a security feature that aims to mitigate the redirection of the execution flow, for example, by checking if the target address for an indirect call is valid function. [demo](https://github.com/86hh/cfg-teleport-demo)

 #### Active Directory